raygun101/MarkupKit/README.md

 MarkupKit extends several UIKit classes to enhance their behavior or adapt them for use in markup.
 For example, as discussed earlier, some classes define a custom initializer and must be instantiated via factory methods.
 Additionally, features of some standard UIKit classes are not exposed as properties that can be set via KVC.
 MarkupKit adds the factory methods and property definitions required to allow these classes to be used in markup.
 These extensions are documented below.

 ### UIView
-MarkupKit adds a `weight` property to `UIView` that is used by row and column views to determine how to allocate excess space within a container:

-    @property (nonatomic) CGFloat weight;

-It also adds `width` and `height` properties, which are used to assign a fixed value for a given dimension:
+MarkupKit adds the following properties to `UIView`, which are used to define fixed or bounded values for a given dimension:

     @property (nonatomic) CGFloat width;
+    @property (nonatomic) CGFloat minimumWidth;
+    @property (nonatomic) CGFloat maximumWidth;

     @property (nonatomic) CGFloat height;
+    @property (nonatomic) CGFloat minimumHeight;
+    @property (nonatomic) CGFloat maximumHeight;

+It also adds a `weight` property to `UIView` that is used by row and column views to determine how to allocate excess space within a container:

+    @property (nonatomic) CGFloat weight;

 The following properties are added to allow a view's layout margin components to be set individually: